Our research is editorially independent but we may earn a commission for purchases made through our links.

-The Hawaiian Islands are truly a tropical paradise.
+Hawaii is truly a tropical paradise, known for its outdoor adventures and family-friendly resorts.
 The waters near the islands are teeming with aquatic life, therefore there are a number of great spots to explore for snorkelers.
 You don’t have to go far from the beach to view sea turtles, colorful fish species and coral reef.
-Get your snorkel gear ready in order to explore these 9 best snorkeling spots in Hawaii.
+Get your snorkel gear ready in order to explore these best snorkeling spots in Hawaii.

 Found on the Big Island of Hawaii, Kealakekua Bay kicks off this list.
 This lively snorkeling spot is home to dolphins, turtles and other marine life.
 Found on the west shore of the Big Island, Kealakekua Bay is also a well-known historical site.
 The British explorer James Cook landed here in 1779, and now this is where the Captain Cook Monument is found.
 The waters here are clear, offering great visibility for snorkelers.
 Boat tours are regularly offered in the area for guests seeking to explore this underwater oasis.

-This unique snorkeling spot is only accessible by boat through snorkeling tours.
-Molokini Crater is found three miles off the coast of the Hawaiian island of Maui.
+Molokini Crater is a top attraction Hawaii and a unique snorkeling spot, only accessible by boat through snorkeling tours.
+It is found three miles off the coast of the Hawaiian island of Maui.
 This old volcanic crater is now home to over 250 species of fish, therefore the area is popular among both snorkelers and divers alike.
 With 100-foot visibility due to the clear blue waters, the snorkeling here is typically always rewarding and pristine.

-One of the best and most popular spots to snorkel in Oahu is at Hanauma Bay.
-This protected area is home to a wide variety of fish, and snorkelers are granted great views within the shallow waters right from beach.
-Do keep in mind that Hanauma Bay is a very popular spot, which sees approximately 3,000 visitors a day.
-However the sheltered bay and beautiful beach is worth hassling with the crowds.
+One of the best and most popular spots to snorkel in Oahu is at Hanauma Bay, a top attraction in Oahu.
+This protected area is home to a wide variety of fish, and snorkelers are granted great views within the shallow waters right from the beach.
+The sheltered bay and beautiful beach are worth hassling with the crowds that flock to see its emerald waters.

 Honolua Bay is another Maui snorkeling spot that should be added to your “must snorkel” list.
 Found on the northwest shore of Maui, snorkelers here will be able to view a wide variety of fish species along with unique coral formations.
 Part of the Mokuleia Marine Life Conservation District, this area is popular for snorkelers during the summer months.
 You should trade your snorkeling gear for a surfboard here during the winter months when the surf is high.